thutasann/thutasann/README.md

 ### I'm a Web developer that loves building NEXT.JS, Angular/SpringBoot, and IOS Mobile apps. :globe_with_meridians:

-I've been developing websites since I was 18 years old.
 I started my web development career with HTML, CSS and PHP. and After PHP, I've learnt Laravel web Framework.

 After learning HTML and struggling with CSS, I came up with a brilliant idea of using Bootstrap and Tailwind so that I don't have to style everything by myself and - for obvious reasons - if you knew Tailwind, you were cool. :alien: